rfl-urbaniak/teaching/menu/criminology.md

 In this file you can check the results of your exam.
 If you forgot to send your answers via the form, please do so.

 - <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/grades/Crim23exam1.examWithResultsAnonLast.csv">Exam results</a>

-### Exam answers

-You can submit your answers to the exam via this link

-- <a href="https://forms.gle/CzfWRb7PyWHpTRx3A">Form for submitting exam answers</a>

 ### Tutorial points (23.05)